Introduction

 What does revelation mean in theology?

 This is when God reveals Himself to His created people.
-Girdlestone writes:
+Girdlestone writes (very bottom of p107):

 How does God reveal Himself to human persons?